clnsmth/soso/docs/source/user/quickstart.rst

             return r

-If you have any questions or need help, please don't hesitate to reach out to us.
+If you have any questions or need help, please don't hesitate to reach out.

 Notes
 -----

 **Adding Vocabularies**

-The `main.convert` function only recognizes vocabularies that are specified within its implementation.
+The `convert` function only recognizes vocabularies that are specified within its implementation.
 You can view the source code for more details on these vocabularies.
 If you add additional vocabularies to a SOSO graph using property overwrites and method overrides, these vocabularies will have to be defined within an embedded context.

 **Leverage Partial Property Method Implementations**